 Additionally, many credit cards offer fraud protection and other security features that wipe out the $50 of liability allowable under the FCBA.
 Discover, for example, allows cardholders to freeze their accounts immediately through a mobile app.
 Capital One offers virtual card numbers that can be used for online purchases, protecting your actual card number.
 When shopping for a new credit card, be sure to check out what types of security features are available.

 Consider keeping a designated credit card that you use only online.
 You can keep a closer eye on that account, and you won’t suffer the inconvenience of updating your monthly billers if you have to ditch that card number.

 Even if you're not liable for charges, credit card fraud can be a hassle.
 If you use your credit for everyday personal or business expenses, you'll need to pay another way while waiting for a new card with a new number to arrive.
 As well, you'll have to update account information for any recurring bills paid with the card.

-The good: third-party payment services are also a good option for online shopping (PayPal is the most popular payment method, but others such as Google Wallet exist).
-These services can provide an extra layer of safety: instead of giving your credit card number or bank account information to every website you shop with, you can keep that information in one central location (with PayPal, for example).
-If you shop at numerous sites or sites you’re unfamiliar with, you can reduce the number of places that hackers can find your information.
+Third-party payment services also are a good option for online shopping.
+PayPal is arguably one of the most popular services, but others are also growing in popularity such Apple Pay, Google Pay, Amazon Pay, Venmo, Payoneer, and more.
+These services can provide an extra layer of safety.
+Instead of providing your credit card number or bank account information to every website where you shop, you provide it only to the payment service, which you use for online purchases.
+If you shop at numerous sites or sites you’re unfamiliar with, it’s wise to reduce the number of places where hackers can find your information.

-Tips: when you shop online, use a credit card as the funding source for purchases (if possible).
-That way, if there’s a dispute and the payment service doesn’t decide in your favor, you can dispute the charges again with your credit card company where you might have better luck.
+Use a credit card to fund payment services whenever possible.
+That way, if there is a dispute and the payment service doesn’t decide in your favor, you also can dispute the charges with your credit card company where you might have better luck.